rkyzk/vite-react/README.md

 12. test address validation

-test no addresses, save address order see id redux addresses are updated
+13. test no addresses, save address order see id redux addresses are updated ok

+- Test validations on address form

+14. Enter nothing in address forms.
+    Fill out payment information and click on 'Proceed to pay' Error messages are displayed.
+    'Enter valid address(es)'
+    Error messages for all fields except for street2 are displayed.

+checkout page is displayed when not logged in

 ## Bugs